Skip to content

 Settings

-Click Settings in the list page to modify the authentication configuration.
+Click Settings on the authenticator list page to update the authentication configuration.

 image